Halls Creek (WA)

 Population growth drivers in Halls Creek are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Halls Creek (WA) statistical area's population is estimated at around 2,166 as of Nov 2025.
-This reflects an increase of 594 people (37.8%) since the 2021 Census, which reported a population of 1,572 people.
-The change is inferred from the resident population of 2,160, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 49 persons per square kilometer.
-Halls Creek's 37.8% growth since the 2021 census exceeded the national average (9.7%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 61.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch validations, the estimated population of the suburb of Halls Creek (WA) as of Feb 2026 is around 2,176.
+This reflects an increase of 604 people since the 2021 Census, which reported a population of 1,572.
+The change was inferred from AreaSearch's estimated resident population of 2,160 in June 2024 and six validated new addresses since the Census date.
+This equates to a density ratio of 49 persons per square kilometer.
+Halls Creek's growth of 38.4% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by natural growth, contributing approximately 61.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a population increase just below the median of Australia's regional areas is expected, with the area expected to increase by 229 persons to 2041 based on aggregated SA2-level projections, reflecting recording a decrease of 3.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Projected demographic shifts indicate a population increase just below the median of Australia's regional areas, with an expected increase of 223 persons to 2041, reflecting a decrease of 4.3% over the 17 years.

 Frequently Asked Questions - Population